-The institution is therefore committed to the goal of providing equal opportunities within its programs to academically qualified students with disabilities and will not limit admission to the university on this basis.
-NSCAD University also recognizes, subject to its financial and other resource constraints, and without compromising academic standards, that a student who is academically qualified, and who has been admitted to the university based on these qualifications, has a right to the following:
+NSCAD University is committed to the goal of providing equal opportunities within its programs to academically qualified students living with disabilities and will act reasonably to provide accommodations, up to the point of undue hardship, for students experiencing a barrier as described by the applicable Human Rights legislation.
+NSCAD also recognizes, subject to financial and other resource constraints, and without compromising academic standards, that a student who is academically qualified and who has been admitted to the university has the right to:

-- Access to all educational programs. - Access to all learning environments. - Access to all institutional facilities and services. - Assistance that is individualized according to the student's disability and needs, to legitimate academic requirements, and to the NSCAD University's capacity to respond.
+- 1. Access to all educational programs. - 2.
+Access to all learning environments. - 3.
+Access to all institutional facilities and services. - Assistance that is individualized according to the student's disability and needs, to legitimate academic requirements, and to NSCAD's capacity to respond.